WELCOME TO 4-H!

 “LEARN BY DOING”

 In 4-H, we don’t just learn by listening and watching, we learn through hands-on experiences.
 Whether it’s learning to build a robot, care for a horse, or do great photography, 4-H volunteer leaders and staff make sure that youth have a safe place to dive right into what they want to learn!
 And, once we dive in, we always take time to share so that we can take our experiences to deeper levels of understanding.
-We follow wha’t called the “experiential learning” model that looks like this:
+We follow wha’t called the “experiential learning” model that looks like the diagram on the right.

 WHO CAN JOIN 4-H?

 4-H is open to every youth, ages 5-19, without discrimination!
-And in Jefferson County, there’s NO COST to be in 4-H!
 There are four age groups* in which you can do a wide variety of projects and activities:

 - Cloverbuds: ages 5-7